• Skip to primary navigation

 • If topping with meringue, whisk up 2 fresh egg whites with the sugar in an electric mixer until firm.
 Add the finely grated orange/clementine zest.

 Unmould the ice cream and place on a baking sheet.
-Spoon over the meringue and toast with a blowtorch then place back in the freezer until ready to serve.
+Spoon over the meringue (and toast with a blowtorch if you prefer the Baked Alaska look), then immediately return to the freezer until ready to serve.

 Notes